content-left-bg.png

 Important information about the Education (General Provisions) Act 2006

-A Bill has just been introduced to the Queensland Parliament proposing a number of amendments to some of the home education provisions in the Education (General Provisions) Act 2006 (The Act).
+The EGPA Bill introduced to the Queensland Parliament no longer includes changes to home education provisions in the Education (General Provisions) Act 2006 (The Act).
+Additional consultation will now take place.

 What I need to do